stonepros/stone/doc/rbd/rbd-exclusive-locks.rst

 previously held exclusive lock.

-However, a process (or kernel thread) may also hang, or merely lose network connectivity to the Ceph cluster for some amount of time.
+However, a process (or kernel thread) may also hang, or merely lose network connectivity to the Stone cluster for some amount of time.
 In that case, simply breaking the lock would be potentially catastrophic: the hung process or connectivity issue may resolve itself, and the old process may then compete with one that has started in the interim,